cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

    ``CDAP_HOME/examples/WordCount/target/``, substituting your version for *<cdap-version>*.
 #.
 Once the application is deployed, instructions on running the example can be found at the
    :ref:`WordCount example. <examples-word-count>`
 #.
-You should be able to start the application, inject sentences,
+You should be able to start the application, inject sentences, and retrieve results.
-   run the Flow and the Procedure, and see results.
 #.
-When finished, stop and remove the application as described in the
+When finished, you can stop and remove the application as described in the section on
-   :ref:`examples. <examples-index>`
+   :ref:`cdap-building-running`.